aztfmod/symphony/scripts/utils/README.md

 - An existing GitLab instance, or
 - A local folder

+In addition to the PAT, please ensure you have added a SSH key to the GitLab instances you are working with to be able to access the repositories.

 ``` bash
 # GitLab group w/repos to GitLab clone
 ./clone-repos.sh